chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![Reviewing CGI variables in an ADB Always Free tenancy.](./images/displaying-cgi-environment-variables-in-adb-no-query-string.png " ")

-Here is a response from a development configuration (i.e., A locally installed ORDS instance running in Standalone mode and a 23ai database in a Podman container).
-[Learn more about ORDS and Podman[(https://followthecoffee.com/category/podman/):
+And here is a curl command response from a development configuration (i.e., A locally installed ORDS instance running in Standalone mode and a 23ai database in a Podman container).
+[Learn more about ORDS and Podman](https://followthecoffee.com/category/podman/):

 ![Reviewing CGI variables with ORDS standalone, on localhost.](./images/curl-command-in-podman%20container-cgi-variables.png " ")